Editor’s Note: This post has been updated with new content and links.

 - Leverage page caching as much as possible.

-Low intent offers for colder traffic nurtures your audience and gives you the perfect opportunity to ask them to sign up for a free consultation, demo, trial, etc. on the thank you page or even retarget them with paid search.
+Low intent offers for colder traffic gives you the perfect opportunity to ask them to sign up for a free consultation, demo, trial, etc., on the thank you page or even retarget them with paid search.

 For pages where you download an eBook, saying “Download My Free Guide” instead of saying “Get My Ebook” is usually much more effective.

-Here are some great examples of Call-to-Actions we like to stick to when the core offer is getting a demo:
+Here are some great Calls-to-Action we use when the core offer is to get a demo:

 - See It In Action